-Every Crowdpurr Experience is assigned a random five-digit access code.
-This is called the Experience Code and your crowd uses this code to identify and join your interactive Experience.
+Every Crowdpurr Experience is assigned a random five-digit access code called the Experience Code that your crowd uses to identify and join your interactive Experience.

 By default, Experience Codes are a random sequence of five characters.
-When your crowd visits your Experience's URL or hyperlink (e.g. crowd.live) on their mobile device, they must enter the Experience Code that is shown on the Experience Dashboard and Projector View.
+When your crowd visits your Experience's URL or hyperlink (e.g. crowd.live) on their mobile device, they must enter the Experience Code shown on the Experience Dashboard and Presentation View.

-One of Crowdpurr's premium features is having the option to customize the Experience Code of each of your Experiences.
-So instead of having a random, hard-to-enter and hard-to-remember code, you could set your Experience Code to something more customized and on-brand to your company, event, or organization like:
+One of Crowdpurr's premium features offered on the Seminar Plan and higher provides the option to customize the Experience Code for each of your Experiences.
+Instead of having a random, hard-to-enter, and hard-to-remember code, you could set your Experience Code to something more customized and on-brand to your company, event, or organization like:

 Setting a Custom Experience Code

-Premium subscribers on the Seminar Plan or higher can easily update their Experience Codes:
+Seminar Plan users or higher can easily update their Experience Codes:

-- Click on the circular "Edit" button next to the Experience Code in the Control Center on the Experience Dashboard (this button is disabled if you're not a Seminar Plan subscriber or higher)
+- Click on the green Edit (pencil) button next to the Experience Code located in the upper left box on the Experience Dashboard (this button is disabled if you're not a Seminar Plan subscriber or higher)

-- Type in a your desired custom Experience Code into the input field
+- Type in your desired custom Experience Code into the input field

-Your Experience Code is now updated and can be tested using the mobile client:
+Your Experience Code is now updated and can be tested using the Participant View.

 Using the Same Experience Code & URL For Multiple Experiences